-Fatigue is one of the most common symptoms of MS, reported affecting around 80 percent of MS sufferers.
-It is also reported by 40-60 percent of people with MS as their worst symptom, and it is the major reason why people give up work.
+Fatigue is one of the most common symptoms of MS, affecting around 80% of MS sufferers.
+It is also reported by 40% to 60% of people with MS as their worst symptom, and it is the major reason why people give up work.

-MS fatigue is also one of the most challenging symptoms for friends and family to understand, as it’s not visible and people think they can relate to it, mistaking it for tiredness.
+MS fatigue is also one of the most challenging symptoms for friends and family to understand, as it is not visible and people think they can relate to it, mistaking it for tiredness.
 Well-meaning people say to me, “Oh, I get tired too, we all do!”
-I smile in agreement, but I get tired too and know the difference!
+I smile in agreement, but I know the difference!

-I’d always thought of myself as lazy and was told often enough by those around me to get up and get on with things, but now I wonder where laziness ends, and fatigue begins?
-I wonder if the laziness I felt in my late teens and early twenties was just a manifestation of MS fatigue that I didn’t recognize as a symptom.
+I’d always thought of myself as lazy and was told often enough by those around me to get up and get on with things, but now I wonder where laziness ends and fatigue begins.
+I wonder if the laziness I felt in my late teens and early 20s was just a manifestation of MS fatigue that I didn’t recognize as a symptom.

 What Does MS Fatigue Feel Like?

-I also find conversation challenging during an episode of Cog Fog.
+I also find conversation challenging during an episode of cog fog.
 It’s like my brain hits the pause button mid flow and I find myself staring blankly at people before it resets itself and I can continue.
-This is often imperceptible to others, but I can feel it happening, and it’s frustrating.
+This is often imperceptible to others, but I can feel it happening, and it is frustrating.

 Speech problems can also occur where my mouth feels heavy and getting words out can be difficult.
 Finding even the simplest correct word can also be a struggle.